International-Data-Spaces-Association/IDSA-Rulebook/documentation/1_Introduction.md

 adoption, shapes standards and enables integration of data spaces across industries.

-The aim of IDSA rulebook is to ensure compatibility with the common data space framework as envisioned and defined by the DSBA.
+The aim of IDSA Rulebook is to ensure compatibility with the common data space framework as envisioned and defined by the DSBA.

 ### The Data Space Landscape